Core Skills

 Official checkpoints

-Scams often win by urgency, isolation, and emotion.
+Scams and false claims often win by urgency, isolation, and emotion.
 Slow down the frame before you answer the ask.

 Questions people ask next